mustafadakhel/kompost/README.md

 ## Scope Hierarchy

-Here’s a text diagram to show you how all these scopes stack up:
+Here's a text diagram to show you how all these scopes stack up:

 ```
 Application Scope